lookit/lookit-docs/docs/source/researchers-runner-releases.rst

 By default, newly-created experiments will use our new recording system.
 However, with any new or existing study, you can change the experiment runner version at any time (see the section ":ref:`Switching an existing experiment to the new system <recortdrtc-how-to-switch>`" and the page ":ref:`Updating the experiment runner <updating-frameplayer-code>`").

 The first commit SHA that uses the new recording version is: [COMMITSHA].
-All future updates (commits on the ``master`` branch) to our experiment version will also use the new system.
+All future updates (commits on the ``master`` branch) to our experiment runner will also use the new recording system.
 You can find an up-to-date list of all versions and associated commit SHAs `here <https://github.com/lookit/ember-lookit-frameplayer/commits/master>`__.

 .. _recortdrtc-how-to-switch: